Canada-India Comprehensive Economic Partnership Agreement negotiations - Background information

-In 2016, two-way merchandise trade between Canada and India was worth more than $8 billion.
-India’s rapidly expanding economy offers tremendous opportunities for Canadian companies in emerging sectors such as transportation infrastructure, life-science, clean energy technology (e.g. integration of renewable energy/smart grid; carbon capture, use and storage; and energy efficiency) and renewable energy as well as in traditional sectors such as infrastructure development, natural resources, defence and security, value-added food products, mining and oil and gas.
+Two-way merchandise trade between Canada and India was $10.1 billion in 2019; however, due primarily to the COVID-19 pandemic, two-way trade decreased to $8.7 billion in 2020.
+India’s economy offers tremendous opportunities for Canadian companies in emerging sectors such as transportation infrastructure, life-science, clean energy technology (e.g. integration of renewable energy/smart grid; carbon capture, use and storage; and energy efficiency) and renewable energy, as well as in traditional sectors such as infrastructure development, natural resources, defence and security, value-added food products, mining, and oil and gas.
 Science and technology collaboration, innovation and educational linkages are also important areas of opportunity for Canadian business.

 The Government of Canada is looking at all avenues to deepen our trade and investment relationship.
 In addition to trade promotion activities, Canada is maintaining strong efforts on advancing negotiations on a Foreign Investment Promotion Protection Agreement (FIPA) and a Comprehensive Economic Partnership Agreement (CEPA).
 The Government’s approach is one that puts the interests of Canadians and opportunities for the middle class, women, youth and Indigenous people front and centre.